mindspore-ai/docs/tutorials/lite/source_en/use/build.md

         │   └── converter_lite       # Executable program
-        └── lib                      # The dynamic link library that converter depends ├── libglog.so.0         # Dynamic library of Glog └── libmslite_converter_plugin_reg.so  # Dynamic library of plugin registry
+        └── lib                      # The dynamic link library that converter depends ├── libglog.so.0         # Dynamic library of Glog └── libmslite_converter_plugin.so  # Dynamic library of plugin registry
 ```

 #### Description of CodeGen's Directory Structure